ancoleman/panflow/docs/cleanup_detection.md

 An object is considered unused only if it doesn't appear in any policy or group across all checked contexts.

+### Context Search Behavior

+**IMPORTANT**: The search scope depends on the `--context` parameter:

+- **`--context shared` (default)**: When searching for unused objects in the shared context, PANFlow searches for usage across the **ENTIRE configuration**, including:
+  - All shared policies
+  - All device groups (for Panorama)
+  - All vsys (for firewalls)
+  - All groups in all contexts

+  This ensures that a shared object is only marked as unused if it's not referenced ANYWHERE in the configuration.

+- **`--context device_group`**: When searching in a specific device group, PANFlow only checks for usage within that device group's policies and groups.

+- **`--context vsys`**: When searching in a specific vsys, PANFlow only checks for usage within that vsys's policies and groups.

 ### Comprehensive Policy Coverage

 PANFlow checks for usage across a wide range of policy types: